ni/monodrive-documentation/docs/LV_client/sensors/monoDrive_lvlib_mono__camera__singlec.md

 width="400"  />
 </p>

+### Description
+Reads the stream data for a camera sensor  and returns a picture with the format specified in the stream dimensions.

 ### Inputs

 - **connection ID (TCP Network connection):** connection ID corresponding to the TCP connection for **camera** sensor.